Research

 Dynamic Kernel models.

 This paper introduces the family of Dynamic Kernel models.
-These models study the predictive density function of a time series through a weighted average of kernel densities possessing a dynamic bandwidth.
+These models approximate the predictive density function of a time series through a weighted average of kernel densities possessing a dynamic bandwidth.
 A general specification is presented and several particular models are studied in details.
 We propose an M-estimator for model parameters and derive its asymptotic properties under a misspecified setting.
 A consistent density estimator also introduced.
 Monte Carlo results show that the new models effectively track the time-varying distribution of several data generating processes.
 Dynamic Kernel models outperform extant kernel-based approaches in tracking the predictive distribution of GDP growth.

 Available on SSRN.Economic vulnerability is state dependent (with Leopoldo Catania and Alessandra Luati).